givingjar/filing-cabinet/files/guides/interview-questions.md

 The actual interview will cover more ground than will appear in the published charity spotlight, but the complete interview will be available in the Giving Jar filing cabinet.

+## Interview Techniques

+Encourage the interviewee to tell a story by using the following lead-in questions.

+* *"Tell me when ..."*
+* *"Describe ..."*
+* *"What were the steps that ..."*

+Capture the emotion behind the story with these follow-up questions.

+* *"How did that make you feel?"*
+* *"It sounds like that made you <emotion>.
+Could you elaborate on that?"*
+* *"Why is this meaningful to you?"*

+Ask someone to reflect on both sides of their story.

+* *"Was there ever a time that you felt differently?"*
+* *"When did you view/opinion change?"*
+* *"What would your younger/older self say to you in that situation?"*
+* *"What do you make of that?"*

+When someone is telling a story, let them!
+Avoid interrupting them with your own remarks.

 ## Required Topics

 The following sections should appear in every charity spotlight.
 Make sure these topics are thoroughly covered by the questions asked during every interview.